pimbrouwers/hydrogen/src/pages/index.md

 # <a name="tables"></a>Tables
 ## Elegant override for default table styles.

 To override the default user agent table styles, simply append the `.h-tbl` class to the `<table>` element.
+To add striped rows, also append the `.h-tbl-striped` class.

 <table class="h-tbl">
   <thead>